BodiB/PCS/README.md

 By running `test.py` from the root folder, the simulation will start to generate data to create the graph.
 The simulation will run for each given station.
+After completing the simulations the graph will be created.